loosewheel/lwdrops/readme.txt

 Description
 ===========
 Utility to store large item metadata strings to file/s when dropped, which usually causes a server crash "String too long for serializeString".

-An on_destroy handler is also supported, called when a dropped item is about to be destroyed (permanently removed from the world).
+An on_destroy handler is also supported, called when a dropped item is about to be destroyed (permanently removed from the world), or when the pulverize command is used.

 Storage can be implemented with a single function call, and an optional handler.
 The data is stored in the world save folder, and cleanup of